 (Then We revealed to you [O Prophet] to follow the religion of Abraham, inclining to true faith, and he was not one of those who associate partners with Allah.) {16/123}

 8- He spoke about scientific matters that could not be known by any one at his time unless he is a prophet revealed to him from the Creator and some of these matters are only discovered recently.
-Allah is showing signs to people of this time and will show to the people of times to come until it becomes manifest to them that this is the truth.
+Allah is showing signs to people of this time and will show to next generations until it becomes manifest to them that this is the truth.

 (Are the disbelievers not aware that the heavens and earth were joined together and then We split them apart?
 We created from water every living thing.
 Will they not then believe?) {21/30}